 Sealed roads will take you all the way from Darwin to Kakadu National Park.
 You should allow 2-3 hours, one way.

 To save time on this already quite long journey, I would recommend purchasing a pass online before you leave.

 GET IT HERE → KAKADU NATIONAL PARK PASS

 KAKADU NATIONAL PARK TOUR

-If you happen to be in Darwin and planning to visit Kakadu National Park, there is one tour that I can highly recommend which covers all the highlights on a full-day trip from Darwin.
+If you happen to be in Darwin and planning to visit Kakadu National Park, there is one tour that I can highly recommend that covers all the highlights on a full-day trip from Darwin.

 The Kakadu National Park Explorer Full Day Tour is the most top-rated tour with great reviews and hundreds of bookings.

 This tour covers the top attractions in Kakadu National Park such as Yellow Water Billabong Cruise, Warradjan Aboriginal Cultural Centre, and Nourlangie Rock!